genestack/user-tutorials/source/guide/genestack-features.rst

 In Genestack, we address this issue by dealing with high-level biological objects instead of traditional file formats.
-For instance, this means that when you upload some sequencing reads to Genestack, whether they are in FASTQ, SRA, paired-end or not, compressed or not, they will appear in Genestack as "Sequencing Assays".
+For instance, this means that when you upload some sequencing reads to Genestack, whether they are in FASTQ, SRA, paired-end or not, compressed or not, they will appear in Genestack as "Raw Reads".
-And subsequently, you will only be able to use these files with applications that know how to work with Sequencing Assays; if any format conversion needs to be done, they are done automatically and internally, and you will not have to worry about them.
+And subsequently, you will only be able to use these files with applications that know how to work with Raw Reads; if any format conversion needs to be done, they are done automatically and internally, and you will not have to worry about them.

 Therefore, we say that files in Genestack are "format-free" in the sense that, as a